-For potent pharmacological agents: Solutions Handling: Solutions can be handled outside a
+For potent pharmacological agents:

+Solutions Handling:

 - Solutions can be handled outside a containment system or without local exhaust ventilation during procedures with no potential for aerosolisation.
-If the procedures have a potential for aerosolisation, an air-purifying respirator is to be worn by all personnel in the immediate area. - Solutions used for procedures where aerosolisation may occur (e.g., vortexing, pumping) are to be handled within a containment system or with local exhaust ventilation. - In situations where this is not feasible (may include animal dosing), an air-purifying respirator is to be worn by all personnel in the immediate area.
-Enclosed local exhaust ventilation is required at points of dust, fume or vapour generation.
+If the procedures have a potential for aerosolisation, an air-purifying respirator is to be worn by all personnel in the immediate area. - ► Solutions used for procedures where aerosolisation may occur (e.g., vortexing, pumping) are to be handled within a containment system or with local exhaust ventilation. - ▶ In situations where this is not feasible (may include animal dosing), an air-purifying respirator is to be worn by all personnel in the immediate area.
+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+The basic types of engineering controls are: